madelonst/project_wsdm/README.md

 ### Project structure

-* `env`
-    Folder containing the Redis env variables for the docker-compose deployment

-* `helm-config`
-   Helm chart values for Redis and ingress-nginx

 * `k8s`
     Folder containing the kubernetes deployments, apps and services for the ingress, order, payment and stock services.
+* `db-init`
+    Folder containing the db-init application logic and dockerfile.
+This ensures the database is setup correctly when initalizing the clusters.

+* `connection_manager`
+    Folder containing the connection manager application logic and dockerfile

 * `order`
     Folder containing the order application logic and dockerfile.